Faithful-Resource-Pack/Website/README.md

 This website was created to show off everything related to the Faithful Resource Pack for Minecraft.
 On it you'll find the main pack, add-ons, mod support and much more.
 You can also contribute thanks to the instructions below.

-## You want to contribute?
+## Do you want to contribute?
 Contribute!

 You can create a [fork](https://github.com/Faithful-Resource-Pack/Website/network/members) of this repository, apply your changes/additions and then create a [pull request](https://github.com/Faithful-Resource-Pack/Website/compare)

-### Installation process
+# Installation process:

-You need a two requirements before developing the website.
+There are two requirements before developing/previewing the website.
 First you need [Ruby](https://www.ruby-lang.org/en/downloads/).
 With Ruby you will need to install [Jekyll](https://jekyllrb.com/) by typing the following command in your favorite terminal:
 ```
 gem install bundler jekyll
 ```
-**If you are using Ruby 3 or higher, you also need to install webrick:**
+**If you are using Ruby 3 or higher, you also need to install Webrick:**
 ```
 gem install webrick
 ```